jmcp/smt-unwrapper/README.md

 This work is covered by the Hippocratic Licence v3, as documented in [LICENSE.md](LICENSE.md).

 ## Installation

-Building the `JAR` file requires both Maven and Java to be installed.
-The `JAR` file can be built using Maven: `mvn package`

-The project has been tested and built using Java 17 and Maven 3.9.2.
+Building this project requires Java 17 to be installed, and the use of Maven.
+If you have Maven v3.9.2 or better available to you locally, then run `mvn package` to compile and generate the package.
+Alternatively, you can use the Maven wrapper included with this repo.

+In Unix-like environments (Linux, Mac OS etc) run

+`./mvnw package`

+On Windows you can run

+`.\mvnw.cmd package`

+To find out more about the Maven wrapper, please visit https://www.baeldung.com/maven-wrapper

 ## Usage